CoderDojo Twin Cities Micropython

 Section 2: Getting Started with MicroPython

-This part will help you get started programming MicroPython on your microcontroller and learn how to hookup parts on a solderless breadboard.
-We discuss the need for a desktop Integrated Development Environment (IDE) and how to get starting writing simple programs
+This part will help you get started programming MicroPython on your microcontroller and learn how to hook up parts on a solderless breadboard.
+We discuss the need for a desktop Integrated Development Environment (IDE) and how to get started writing simple programs

 Section 3: Basic Examples